Note: This is the first essay of a series on the Hallowtide Trivium (Halloween, All Saints Day, and All Souls Day).

 Just as during the time of the Protestant revolt, when politics and religion commingled to stoke an anti-Catholic mood, the arrival of those immigrants was met with America's lingering enmity towards “Papism” or “Romanism” in two forms.
 The first was political as the mid-1800's saw an increase in nativist sentiment in response to the Catholic influx, as was seen in the emergence of the American or Know Nothing party in the 1850's.
 The other was religious.
 Once again, the Protestant presumption worked in tandem with the Know Nothing mood of the times to distort the teachings and history of the Catholic faith as well as Catholics themselves.

 It was during that period that two books were published that would go on to shape the way many Americans would come to see Halloween.
-One was The Two Babylons: Papal Worship Proved to be Worship of Nimrod and His Wife written in 1858 by a Scottish minister named Alexander Hislop was published.
+One was The Two Babylons: Papal Worship Proved to be Worship of Nimrod and His Wife written in 1858 by a Scottish minister named Alexander Hislop.
 In it he made the claim that Constantine grafted elements of Babylonian mystery cults into the Church's practices and teachings in order to consolidate his political power.
 Hislop's claims would later be parroted by Lorraine Boettner in his 1962 book Roman Catholicism.

 It was those two works that laid the groundwork from which pamphlets by the Watch Tower Bible and Tract Society, non-fiction study guides for Tim LaHaye's Left Behind series, or all those Jack Chick tracts that many of us received in our trick-or-treat bags as kids, all got their misinformation about Halloween.

 For instance, take the most common claim about Halloween: that it was established by the Catholic Church to suppress and supersede the ancient festival of Samhain in order to convert the Celts.
 The assertion is made all the time and is presented as an objective historical fact, even by some Catholic sites.
 But where did it came from?
 It came from The Golden Bough where James Frazer tried to make the case that it was actually Christianity that stole the idea for the holiday from the pagans.
 But what did he base that claim on?
-We don't know, he never got around to citing any verifiable sources.
+We don't know, he never got around to citing any verifiable sources- in other words nothing.

 Taking Back What's Ours

 It is from this perspective that it can hopefully be seen that all of the negative hype surrounding Halloween is just that, hype.
 This is not to say that we should not be wary of inviting in or taking part in occult activities, but it does mean that the way it is celebrated today, Halloween is both over and under-rated as a holiday.
-It has become this way because we as Catholics have not been vigilant enough in the practice of our faith to keep both the secular world (with its blasé attitude towards the occult) and Protestant presumptions from diminishing it.
+It has become this way because we as Catholics have not been vigilant enough in the practice of our faith to keep both the secular world (with its rampant consumerism and blasé attitude towards the occult) and Protestant presumptions from diminishing it.

 It is our holiday, as is the entire Hallowtide or Hallowmas triduum (terms we really need to bring back!).
 So perhaps it is time we start treating it like one of our own.
 Thus, whether you decide to go to a vigil mass, a Church social, or yes even trick-or-treating, then do so.
 Whatever you do though, just make sure to do it ad lumina Christi, or as a silly but salient video I used to show my kids before each Halloween rhapsodized,